 Evidence required for waiver approval is as follows:

 Household Income includes income from work; unemployment, disability, and social security benefits; child and spousal support; income from rental properties, etc. To verify current income, applicants must provide the following:

 * If you are self-employed and do not receive pay stubs and/or W2 forms, you may submit a 1099 tax form in lieu of a W2 form.
 You must submit a record of income and expenses from the business over a recent period of time (e.g. profit/loss record for a period of at least 3 months; copy of Schedule C from your most recent income tax filing, etc.) Families that do not qualify based on the income criteria above may still apply for waivers by submitting the Application for Waiver of Student Fees.
 If your income is greater than the guidelines indicated on the previous page, your application will be declined.
 However, eligibility may be determined based on extraordinary circumstances such as those referenced below.
-If your income is greater than the guidelines but you have extraordinary circumstances to be considered in determining eligibility for a waiver of fees, please attach a letter to your application which explains the situation.
+If your income is greater than the guidelines BUT you have extraordinary circumstances to be considered in determining eligibility for a waiver of fees, please attach a letter to your application which explains the situation.

 Applications will be reviewed by District Administration.
 Notification after decision will be made in the form of a letter to the applicant within thirty (30) calendar days of receipt of the request.
 If your application is denied, the letter shall state the reason for the denial and shall inform the parents of their right to appeal, including the process and timelines for that action.